wilderjds/emacs-color-theme-solarized/README.md

 Visit the [Solarized homepage]
 ------------------------------

-See the [Solarized homepage] for screenshots, details and colorscheme versions for Vim, Mutt, popular terminal emulators and other applications.
+See the [Solarized homepage] for screenshots of the original colorscheme, details and colorscheme versions for Vim, Mutt, popular terminal emulators and other applications.